 If you are interested to hear more, please contact us here and we can send you further details about the project and what is involved – by contacting us, you will not be committing yourself to being involved.
 If you have any questions at all – or if there is anything that you are unclear about – please contact us, and we will get back to you as soon as we can.

 2. Send in your fatherhood storiesIf you don’t want to be interviewed or have older children, you can still take part in the study - we’d love to hear about your experiences of fatherhood.
-Please send us your written stories of fatherhood – which you can submit by following this link.

 As your stories and memories of fatherhood/becoming a father are likely to be very personal, and unique to you, there is no set idea of what these should look like.
 However, to help you think about some of the areas we are interested in, you could incorporate the following questions and topics: